Anisotropic function estimation using multi-bandwidth Gaussian processes

 The remaining paper is organized as follows.
-In Section \ref{sec:notn}, we introduce relevant notations.
-Section \ref{sec:main_res} discusses the main developments with applications to anisotropic Gaussian process mean regression and logistic Gaussian process density estimation described in subsection \ref{subsec_specific}.
-In Section \ref{sec:prop_rescaled}, we study various properties of multi-bandwidth Gaussian processes which are crucially used in the proofs of the main theorems in Section \ref{sec:main_proofs} and should also be of independent interest.
-Section \ref{sec:lower_bounds} establishes the necessity of the multi-bandwidth Gaussian process (GP) by showing that a single rescaling can lead to sub-optimal rates when the true function is lower-dimensional.
+In Section~\ref{secnotn}, we introduce relevant notations and conventions used throughout the paper.
+The multi-bandwidth Gaussian process is introduced in Section~\ref{secmainres}.
+Sections~\ref{secaniso} and~\ref{secadap} discuss the main developments with applications to anisotropic Gaussian process mean regression and logistic Gaussian process density estimation described in Section~\ref{subsecspecific}.
+Section~\ref{seclowerbounds} establishes the necessity of the multi-bandwidth Gaussian process by showing a~lower-bound result.
+In Sections~\ref{secproprescaled} and~\ref{ssecauxlb}, we study various properties of rescaled Gaussian processes which are crucially used in the proofs of the main theorems in Section~\ref{secmainproofs}.\looseness=1